 Benjamin stared at the computer screen.
 His teeth ground together until his jaw hurt and the muscle in his cheek jerked sporadically.
-Hot blood pounded in his ears and the room around him clouded in a red haze.
-Tightness akin to suffocation sank into his chest.
+Hot blood pounded in his ears and the room around him clouded in a red haze as a suffocating tension wrapped around his chest.
 The pencil he braced through his fingers snapped in two.